 - The color purple is associated with royalty and bruising.

-- The moon is associated with the tides and femininity.
+- The moon is associated with the tides, femininity, and astronauts.

-- The circle is associated with completeness and groups.
+- The circle is associated with completeness and groups… and the moon.

 There are no right or wrong answers.
 However, associations have to circle back to the dream in order to be useful.
 You could associate astronauts with the moon and the moon with cheese and cheese with mice, and it won’t give you insight into what an astronaut means in your dream.

-Context is key for understanding dream symbolism.
+Context is king for understanding dream symbolism.
 A dream rarely presents a symbol by itself.
 Instead, it’s part of a story.
-The story tells you what a symbol means.
+Story context and personal context tell you what a symbol means.

-For example, in a dream, children throw rocks at a cross and it breaks.
+For example in a dream, children throw rocks at a cross and it breaks.
 That gives us context to understand which association is used as symbolism for the cross.
-Begin with the associations between the cross, church and authority, and add context.
-The dream imagery could symbolize:
+In the example above I gave “Christianity” and “crucifixion” as two examples of associations.
+Now add “authority,” “religion,” and “belief system” to the list and consider the possibilities for what the cross means in context:

 - Breaking the hold of an authority structure (the cross breaks, and children are known for chafing against authority).

-- Breaking free of a Christian belief system — or any belief system built atop authority.
+- Breaking free of a Christian belief system or any belief system, but especially one built atop authority.

-- Arguments or insults against religion (based on the symbolism of throwing rocks and the cross representing a religion).
+- Arguments or insults against religion (based on the symbolism of throwing rocks, and the association of the cross with religion).

 - Disrespect for authority or an authority figure.